angela1C/Programming-and-Scripting-Project/README.md

 75%        6.400000     3.300000      5.100000     1.800000
 max        7.900000     4.400000      6.900000     2.500000

+### Correlation and Covariance
+The correlation and covariance statistics are computed from  pairs of arguments.
+The correlation of the measurements can be got using the `corr` method on the DataFrame while the covariance can be obtained using the `cov` method on the DataFrame.

+The correlation matrix is as follows.

+              Sepal_Length  Sepal_Width  Petal_length  Petal_Width
+Sepal_Length      1.000000    -0.109369      0.871754     0.817954
+Sepal_Width      -0.109369     1.000000     -0.420516    -0.356544
+Petal_length      0.871754    -0.420516      1.000000     0.962757
+Petal_Width       0.817954    -0.356544      0.962757     1.000000

+The covariance matrix is as follows.

+              Sepal_Length  Sepal_Width  Petal_length  Petal_Width
+Sepal_Length      0.685694    -0.039268      1.273682     0.516904
+Sepal_Width      -0.039268     0.188004     -0.321713    -0.117981
+Petal_length      1.273682    -0.321713      3.113179     1.296387
+Petal_Width       0.516904    -0.117981      1.296387     0.582414

+The `DataFrame` method `duplicated` can be used to see if any of the rows in the data set are duplicates of another row.
+I am just using it to see if there are any individual observations that have the exact same measurements as another observation.

+There are three observations which appear to have the same measurements as other observations in the dataset as follows.
+It is possible that these values may have been rounded at some stage when or since the dataset was put together in 1936.

+     Sepal_Length  Sepal_Width  Petal_length  Petal_Width         Species
+34            4.9          3.1           1.5          0.1     Iris-setosa
+37            4.9          3.1           1.5          0.1     Iris-setosa
+142           5.8          2.7           5.1          1.9  Iris-virginica

+## Visualising the Iris data set.

+The `matplotlib` package can be used to create a graph or plot of the Iris Data set.
+The `pandas` library also has some built in methods to create visualisations from DataFrame and Series objects.
+`seaborn` is another library for creating visualisations.

 ## 5. Summary write up of the investigations.

 ## 6. Clearly document how to run the Python code to investigate the dataset, and what the code does.